asweezey-wq/Belfast/README.md

 ### Including other Belfast Files
 ***

-We can include other Belfast files using `include`
+We can include other Belfast modules using `include`
 ```
-include "stdlib.bl"
+include stdlib
 ```

-This will prepend the current file with any definitions from `stdlib.bl`. `include` will include
+The compiler will search through the included modules paths (which is, by default, only the current directory, but more can be added with the `-I` argument) to find the specified module, which is just a belfast file `<module name>.bl`.
+This will provide the current Belfast program with references to various components of the included module:
 - Function definitions
 - `const` declarations
-- includes from the included file (will add flags to fix this)
 - `struct` declarations
 - `global` declarations

+These will not, however, be included in the final object file.
+This means that when you include a module, you must also link the generated object file with the module object file in order for references to this module to work.

 ### Globals
 ***